ADGB Trade Union School: History

 The school opened on 4 May 1930.
 It could accommodate 120 trainees in twin rooms.

 On 2 May 1933 the building was confiscated by the Nazis.
-Until the end of World War II the site was used by the Reich Leadership School, for training leaders of the SS (Schutzstaffel), SD (Sicherheitsdienst) and Gestapo.
+Until the end of World War II it was used by the Reich Leadership School, for training leaders of the SS (Schutzstaffel), SD (Sicherheitsdienst) and Gestapo.

 At the end of World War II, in spring 1945, the site was in the Soviet Occupation Zone.
 The Soviet Army used it as a temporary hospital and for military housing.

 In spring 1946 the building was given to the Free German Trade Union Federation (FDGB), an East German organisation.
 During the Nazi period and the Russian occupation the school had been extensively damaged, so long term repair work began.
 In 1947 the school opened under the name FDGB-Bundesschule "Theodor Leipart" (Theodor Leipart FDGB Trade Union School).
 In January 1952 it was renamed again as the Gewerkschaftshochschule "Fritz Heckert" (Fritz Heckert Trade Union College).

 In the early 1950s the architect Georg Waterstadt was contracted to build a second large building on the site to extend the FDGB school.
 This newer building sits parallel to the forest clearing and is clad in a darker brick than the Meyer/Wittwer complex.
 Waterstadt aimed to respect the original complex with his building which is also functionalist in style, and uses glass corridors.
 However, he also made major changes to the Meyer/Wittwer building itself, including changing the entrance building.

 In 1977 the GDR government bestowed historic monument status on both the Meyer/Wittwer architecture and the Waterstadt building, although only the Meyer/Wittwer complex is part of the Bauhaus World Heritage site.

 Prior to German reunification in October 1990, the FDGB was disestablished (May 1990).
 The school was closed in September 1990.
 The property of the former FDGB was initially managed by an asset management company which temporarily leased the complex to various organisations.
 From August 1991 it was leased long term to the State of Brandenburg for use as a school of public administration, which opened in January 1992 following renovation work.

 In 1996 the state government took over the complex and it remained vacant for sometime.
 In 2001 the Handwerkskammer Berlin (Berlin Chamber of Skilled Crafts) sub-leased the main historic building of the complex, the Meyer-Wittwer-Bau (Meyer Wittwer Building) to use as a training centre.
 The centre, known in German as the Internat des Bildungszentrums der Handwerkskammer Berlin, has been in operation since 2007 when the major renovation project was completed.